Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 ### Extracting a specific RACF group

-Below you can find a sample of some code that extracts information about the RACF group "DEV".
+Below you can find a sample of some code that extracts information about the RACF group `DEV`.

 ```python